-Paper: Klaumbauer, ..., Hochreiter (2017)

-Self-normalizaing neural networks
+Paper: Klaumbauer, ..., Hochreiter (2017) Self-normalizaing neural networks https://arxiv.org/pdf/1706.02515.pdf

-https://arxiv.org/pdf/1706.02515.pdf

-Thus, if you have the choice, take SELU's.
+Thus, if you have the choice, take SELUs.

 The shifting mean can also be addressed by batch normalization, which is the topic of the next section.
+Since batch normalization is part of standard implementation patterns, there is no obligation to switch to SELUs.